GuckTubeYT/gtps-launcher/README.md

 # gtps-launcher
-simple growtopia private server launcher to play gtps by entering the server ip. and you can turn on / turn off the launcher.
+simple `growtopia private server launcher` to play gtps by entering the server ip. and you can turn on / turn off the launcher.

+#run
+`node app.js`